About Pat White

 Q) What are you doing when you’re not writing?

-A) Mostly trying to keep my Golden Retriever from digging under the fence and escaping into the neighbor’s yard.
+A) Mostly trying to keep my Border Collie Mix from jumping the fence and redesigning my neighbor’s garden.
 I’m serious.
 That’s a big deal because my neighbor has a professionally landscaped yard worthy of a Better Homes & Gardens magazine cover.
-If I don’t want to get kicked out of the neighborhood I’d better get Fiona under control.
+If I don’t want to get kicked out of the neighborhood I’d better get Luke under control.

 Q) How about we wrap up with some random questions?